coracle-social/coracle/README.md

 - `VITE_ENABLE_ZAPS` can be set to `false` to disable zaps.
 - `VITE_APP_NAME` is the app's name.
 - `VITE_APP_URL` is the app's url.
 Used to generate open graph meta tags.
-- `VITE_APP_LOGO` is the path for the app's logo relative to the `public` directory, starting with a trailing slash.
+- `VITE_APP_LOGO` is the path for the app's logo relative to the `public` directory, starting with a leading slash.
 Used to generate favicons and manifest.
+- `VITE_APP_WORDMARK_DARK` and `VITE_APP_WORDMARK_LIGHT` are paths for the app's wordmark relative to the `public` directory, starting with a leading slash.
 - `VITE_APP_DESCRIPTION` is the app's description.
 - `VITE_CLIENT_NAME` is the client's name.
 Only change this if you have forked Coracle.
 - `VITE_CLIENT_ID` is the client's NIP 89 handler id.
 Only change this if you have forked Coracle.